davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 during creation and set those on the current file.
 Another option is [ciaranm/detectindent].

-- [tpope/vim-sleuth]
+- [tpope/vim-sleuth] detects and applies settings on file open
-- [ciaranm/detectindent]
+- [ciaranm/detectindent] detects when you run `:DetectIndent`

 ### Better indent visibility

-The listchars option is helpful, but sometimes it gets hard to look at symbols, or you need a better way to distinguish your current indent level.
+The `listchars` option is helpful, but sometimes it gets hard to look at symbols, or you need a better way to distinguish your current indent level.
 There are two _good_ plugins that can provide you with this.
 Check the links to their GitHub repos for screenshots.

-[nathanaelkane/vim-indent-guides] changes the background color at each level of indent.
+- [nathanaelkane/vim-indent-guides] changes the background color at each level of indent.
 I use this one and toggle it on/off as desired using its built-in commands.

-[Yggdroot/indentLine] actually inserts symbols at the start of each indent.
+- [Yggdroot/indentLine] actually inserts symbols at the start of each indent.
 This may have some performance problems on large files though, so I'd be wary of it.

-- [nathanaelkane/vim-indent-guides]
-- [Yggdroot/indentLine]

 ### Line splitting